mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 Again his hand met the cool, unfamiliar mass.
 He gingerly ran his fingers across its surface.
 The right side of his vision quivered and Matt paused, afraid that another whirl of disorientation was imminent.
 When his vision stabilized again, he continued his examination.

-The object at his side was a sphere of perhaps of eight inches in diameter.
+The object at his side was a sphere of perhaps eight inches in diameter.
 Its surface was lightly textured although generally smooth, with one or two rough spots.
 On the far side of the sphere, facing away from him, there was a small aperture.
 When his hand passed in front of this aperture, one side of his vision dimmed.

 The realization hit him all at once.
 Now he knew what the object was.
 He slowly raised a hand to his face, afraid to look even though he knew what he would see.
 Even with his hand just inches away, he could not see it. *Oh God*, he thought, pulling the covers over his head, *it has finally happened!*

-After years of joking about removing his eyeballs with melon-ballers and countless late-night meditations on externalizing his various sensory organs, Matt's eyes had fallen out of his head, and now one of them was laying at his side Where his other eye had gotten too was anyone's guess.
+After years of joking about removing his eyeballs with melon-ballers and countless late-night meditations on externalizing his various sensory organs, Matt's eyes had fallen out of his head, and now one of them was laying at his side.
+Where his other eye had gotten to was anyone's guess.
 To make matters worse, the eye beside him was not the soft, squishy, and comfortably organic eye that had once filled one of his sockets, but a cold, metallic eye of unfortunate proportions.
 There would be no slipping it back in.
 Matt could even make out the grid of tiny pixels that now made up his vision.
 His eyeballs had gone digital.

 Again and again, he shut his eyes hoping the world would be normal when he opened them again.
 Again and again, the same distorted and pixelated view of reality mockingly greeted him. *What sort of silly creature can't even keep its eyes in its own head*, Matt moped as he sank deeper into depression, *even crabs and snails have eyestalks, but here I am, with one eye loose in my nest and the other who knows where!* He pulled the covers tighter.